-Lamai is the second most frequented resort town and beach in Koh Samui after Chaweng.
+The best things to do in Lamai include beautiful natural attractions as well as cultural features of this 2nd most frequented resort town and beach in Koh Samui after Chaweng.
 Located in the central area of Samui’s east coast, the beach at Lamai is considered by many visitors to be the most beautiful one on the island.
-Downtown Lamai is pretty small and features an agreeable dining, shopping and bar scene; a great place to wander round after sunset.
+Downtown Lamai is pretty small and features an agreeable dining, shopping and bar scene – a great place to wander around after sunset.

-Our Top 10 Attractions in Lamai’s list presents what makes Lamai so popular and attractive: strangely shaped rocks and large boulders in an unusual position; beautiful temples and pagodas; amusement and animal parks; a genuine fishing village and Thai-style night plaza – there’s something for everyone to enjoy in Lamai.
+Our Go Guide to the best things to do in Lamai presents what makes Lamai so popular and attractive.
+Strangely shaped rocks and large boulders in an unusual position?
+Beautiful temples and pagodas?
+Amusement and animal parks?
+A genuine fishing village and Thai-style night plaza?
+Read on and find all these and more, and that there's something for everyone to enjoy in Lamai.

 - Ang Thong Adventure Tour